Xilinx/PYNQ/docs/source/8_iop_code.rst

 Application projects for peripherals that ship with Pynq (e.g. PMODs and Grove peripherals) can also be found in the same location.
 Each project is contained in a separate folder.

 The Makefile uses the .hdf file to create the Hardware Platform.
-The Board Support Package can then be created.
+The BSP can then be created.
 The Application projects will also be compiled automatically as part of this process.

 The Makefile can be run from Windows, or Linux, but requires SDK to be installed.

-To run ``make`` from Windows, open SDK, and choose a temporary workspace (make sure this is path is external to the downloaded GitHub repository).
+To run ``make`` from Windows, open SDK, and choose a temporary workspace (make sure this path is external to the downloaded GitHub repository).
 From the *Xilinx Tools* menu, select *Launch Shell*

 .. image:: ./images/sdk_launch_shell.jpg
    :scale: 75%
    :align: center

-In Linux, open a terminal, and source the SDK tools
+In Linux, open a terminal, and source the SDK tools.

 From either the Windows Shell, or the Linux terminal, navigate to the sdk folder in your local copy of the GitHub repository: